sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 when updating the component at all (only run when mounting), because it doesn’t have to watch any variables.

+Functions in useEffect:

+- If only use some functions inside an effect, move them directly into that effect.
-Hoisting functions that don’t need props or state outside of component, and pull the ones that are used only by an effect inside of that effect.
+- Hoisting functions that don’t need props or state outside of component, and pull the ones that are used only by an effect inside of that effect.
+- for useCallback function, it should be in deps list `useEffect(() => {}, [callback])`

 ```js
 // https://www.robinwieruch.de/react-hooks-fetch-data